nazmusweb-coding/DOS-Programming/NUB Admission Costing Calculator/README.md

 - **Cost Breakdown**: Provides a detailed breakdown of total costs.
 - **Duration and Credit Hours**: Informs candidates about the total duration of the program, the number of semesters, and total credit hours.
 - **Special Provision for Diploma Holders**: Provides a separate interface for diploma holders to calculate their admission costs.
+- **Credit Transferring Option**: Provides an option for credit transfer, allowing candidates to input their transferred credits.
+- **About Section**: Includes information about the software, such as software name, version, developer's name, description, and project GitHub repo.

 ## Used Frameworks and GUI
 The project utilizes the following frameworks and GUI tools: